monsoonmaelstrom/book2/book2.md

 “Take it out of the door,” Davy tells him.

-“Now that is interesting,” Alex says once he removes the key.
+“Now *that* is interesting,” Alex says once he removes the key.

 “Can we go in?”
 Liam asks, and he seems a little bit on edge.
-“We can talk about how interesting all this is inside, but we look super suspicious just standing around in front of a door talking about how weird it is.”
+“We can talk about how interesting all this is inside, but we look really suspicious just standing around in front of a door talking about how weird it is.”

 “Yeah, okay,” Davy agrees and Alex hands the key back to Liam.